Artwork shows an illustrated row of different people from the waist up

 Quality of life

 Quality of life is defined by the standards of health, happiness and comfort experienced by an individual.
 The most recent quality of life assessment in 2016 and 2017 looked at the level of practical limitations to everyday activities experienced by a person.
 The health-related quality of life reported by residents in York who are aged 65 or over is higher than the national average.
-This is a stable trend, with older residents in York consistently reporting higher health related quality of life for at least the last five years.
+This is a stable trend, with older residents in York consistently reporting higher health related quality of life for at least the last 5 years.

 Back to list